Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to crash the device being accessed or cause a denial-of-service condition.
+Successful exploitation of these vulnerabilities could allow an attacker to disclose sensitive information or send malicious data which can lead to a buffer overflow.

 3. TECHNICAL DETAILS